 The tax is intended to operate as an incentive to promote recycled aggregate by increasing the cost of first used aggregate.
 The British Aggregates Association (BAA) has disputed the effectiveness of the tax for this purpose.

-Aggregates levy was challenged by the BAA upon its introduction but this challenge was unsuccessful and at the time the European Commission decided that the system of aggregates levy was compatible with EU law.
+Aggregates levy was challenged by the BAA on its introduction but this challenge was unsuccessful and at the time the European Commission decided that the system of aggregates levy was compatible with EU law.
 However, in 2012 the Commission annulled its decision not to bring objections against aggregates levy and began an enquiry into whether some of the exemptions result in a competitive advantage to some businesses over others.
 This investigation resulted in a suspension of some of the exemptions.

 In March 2015 the European Commission decided that all of the exemptions bar one for shale were acceptable.
 The suspended exemptions were reinstated on 1 August 2015 with effect from the date the exemptions were suspended.
-The Commission said the exemption for shale constituted State aid and the UK government is required to claw back the benefit of it.
+The Commission said the exemption for shale constituted state aid and the UK government was required to claw back the benefit of it.
 A new exemption for using shale for a purpose other than construction purposes was added.